 (6) Monthly fee may be placed into monthly analysis.

 MidWestOne Bank will deem your transactional account inactive if you do not make any deposits to, or withdrawals from, the account for a 12-month period.
-An inactive account remains subject to service charges and may be assessed a non-refundable monthly $5 inactivity fee.
 The statement cycle may also change to semi-annual with June 30 and December 31 statements.